 Oracle E-Business Suite 12.1.3 users have roughly two years (because 2019 is already gone) to upgrade their current system before being out of Oracle’s premier support umbrella.

-We have been talking with several of our clients using EBS 12.1.3, about what are they planning to do to address the fact that Oracle’s support for the 12.1.3 will end in 2021.
+We have been talking with several of our clients using Oracle EBS 12.1.3, about what they are planning to do to address the fact that Oracle’s support for the 12.1.3 will end in 2021.
 More often than not, their answer is along the lines of: “There’s still plenty of time to figure it out,” but is that the case?
-How much time do EBS 12.1.3 users have to execute on their ERP Roadmap?
+How much time do Oracle EBS 12.1.3 users have to execute on their ERP Roadmap?

-Roadmap Considerations For EBS 12.1.3 Users
+Roadmap Considerations For E-Business Suite 12.1.3 Users

 Regardless of the approach companies take to move forward, whether it is an upgrade from 12.1.3 to R12.2 or a move to Cloud SaaS, we are talking about a major project that will change how the company operations and will require a substantial investment of resources and time.